 Northamptonshire Specialist Perinatal Mental Health Service provides assessment and treatment to women experiencing or at an increased chance of experiencing a moderate to severe mental health condition during pregnancy and up to the child's 1st birthday.
 The service provides assessment and high quality evidence based interventions to an increasing number of women in Northamptonshire in line with the 5 Year Forward View and NHS Long Term Plan.
 Main duties of the job

-Following an internal secondment, we now have an opportunity for a secondment into a 12 month bBnd 6 role as a Specialist Perinatal Mental Health Practitioner.
+We now have an opportunity for a fixed term Maternity cover Band 6 role as a Specialist Perinatal Mental Health Practitioner.

 We are looking to recruit a Mental Health Nurse with significant experience who have a passion for delivering evidence based interventions.
 Applicants will need to have a genuine interest in Perinatal Mental Health and the development of the service, excellent communication skills, the ability to provide supervision to junior staff and mentorship to students.